OpenBB-finance/OpenBB/website/content/terminal/reference/forex/qa/bw.md

 ---
 title: bw
-description: The page provides comprehensive information about the usage of Box and Whisker plot, also known as 'bw'.
+description: "The page provides comprehensive information about the usage of Box and" Whisker plot, also known as 'bw'.
 It covers how to generate bw plots, including a yearly bw plot, using Python.
 It includes a parameter table and several supporting visuals to guide users.